Chart Color Schemes

 Educational achievement in Clarence Park places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Clarence Park's residents aged 15+ have a higher university qualification rate of 44.3%, compared to South Australia's 25.7% and Greater Adelaide's 28.9%.
-The area's educational attainment is notable for its bachelor degrees (27.4%), postgraduate qualifications (11.8%), and graduate diplomas (5.1%).
+Clarence Park residents aged 15+ have a significantly higher university qualification rate of 44.3%, compared to South Australia's 25.7% and Greater Adelaide's 28.9%.
+Bachelor degrees are the most common at 27.4%, followed by postgraduate qualifications (11.8%) and graduate diplomas (5.1%).
 Vocational pathways account for 24.4%, with advanced diplomas at 10.3% and certificates at 14.1%.
-Educational participation is high, with 27.0% of residents currently enrolled in formal education.
+Educational participation is high, with 27.0% currently enrolled in formal education.

 Frequently Asked Questions - Education